Dustin Johnson cashes in and finally wins the FedEx Cup

 “This is a tough golf course.
 No lead is safe,” Johnson said.
 “The guys gave me a good fight today.”

-He became the first No. 1 seed at the Tour Championship to win the FedEx Cup since Tiger Woods in 2009.
+Johnson became the first No. 1 seed at the Tour Championship to win the FedEx Cup since Tiger Woods in 2009.
+Now he has his name etched on the silver trophy alongside some of the best from his generation, starting with Woods and most recently Rory McIlroy, with Hall of Famers, major champions and former world No. 1 players in between.

-Johnson was staked to a five-shot lead at 19-under par — 9 under on his own score and starting the tournament at 10 under as the No. 1 seed in the FedEx Cup.
+Schauffele, who tends to bring his best golf to big moments, cut the lead to two shots when both had to scramble for par on the 13th.
+Schauffele missed his par putt from 25 feet, and Johnson rammed his in.

+“He’s here to win the tournament,” said Schauffele, who closed with a 66 and had the lowest 72-hole score of the tournament at 265.
+“He made that putt.
+I didn’t.
+That was a pinnacle moment.”

 Thomas made bogey from a wild tee shot to the right on the 17th.
 Schauffele also had to scramble on the 17th, escaping with par after a tee shot into the bunker.
 And on the par-5 18th, Johnson unleashed a drive that started left along the pine trees and faded gently toward the middle of the fairway.